 When applying for a trademark, a business has to choose a class of goods or services that the desired trademark should protect, and also pinpoint the goods or services it plans on providing.
 That's because the chosen trademark can only protect the goods and services in the class indicated in the trademark application.

 Wrong Trademark Class

-Choosing the wrong trademark class can result in a rejected trademark application by the trademark office without a refund of registration fee.
+Choosing the wrong trademark class can result in a rejected trademark application by the trademark office without a refund of the registration fee.
 In other words, a wrong trademark class choice can potentially cost hundreds of dollars and several months of wasted time.
-In addition, if your error in trademark class choice goes unnoticed and you successfully register a trademark in a wrong class, you could still be in trouble.
+Also, if your error in trademark class choice goes unnoticed and you successfully register a trademark in the wrong class, you could still be in trouble.
 After all, you could unknowingly be encroaching on the trademark rights of another business.

 Trademark Electronic Search System

 Getting the trademark registration process, including class choice, right is important but not easy.
 Therefore, carrying out a trademark search can help a business avoid undesirable registration mistakes and their attendant hassle.
 To do so, a business can use the USPTO's Trademark Electronic Search System (TESS).

 You can search by class to retrieve a particular class and every other class related to it.
 For instance, if you're searching for wine, you should enter “033[CC],” which will fetch you class 033, where wine is categorized, and will also fetch other food classes that are related.
 You have to first study the USPTO's acceptable descriptions manual to acquaint yourself with all the available class codes before you can search by class.